Near San Simon in Cochise County, Arizona — The American Mountains (Southwest)

 Erected 1934 by City of Douglas, with Federal C. W. A. Funds.

 Location.
 31° 41.746′ N, 109° 7.736′ W. Marker is near San Simon, Arizona, in Cochise County.
-Marker is on Arizona Route 80 at milepost 406 near Skeleton Canyon Road, on the right when traveling east.
+It is on Arizona Route 80 at milepost 406 near Skeleton Canyon Road, on the right when traveling east.
 Marker is 43 miles northwest of Douglas.
 Touch for map.
 Marker is in this post office area: San Simon AZ 85632, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 14 miles of this marker, measured as the crow flies.
-Rodeo Station (approx. 11.3 miles away in New Mexico); Historical Marker No. 7 (approx. 13.9 miles away in New Mexico).
+At least 2 other markers are within 14 miles of this marker, measured as the crow flies: Rodeo Station (approx. 11.3 miles away in New Mexico); Historical Marker No. 7 (approx. 13.9 miles away in New Mexico).

 Also see . . .
 Geronimo - Goyathlay ("one who yawns").
 (Submitted on March 10, 2010.)